Bekyy/Time-series-Based-Drought-Forecasting/README.md

 Multivariate time series data means data where there is more than one observation for each time step.
 ##### SK-forecast
 SK-forecast is a Python library that gives the power for Scikit-learn repressors to act as single and multi-step forecasters.
 Many regression algorithms can be used for forecasting, but when it comes to time series analysis it can still be so challenging.
 The SKforecast python library provides a comprehensive set of tools for training, validation, and prediction in a variety of scenarios commonly encountered when working with time series.
 The library is built using the widely used scikit-learn API which makes it easy to integrate into existing workflows.
-Users can access a range of functionalities such as feature engineering, model selection, hyperparameter tuning, and others, using skforecast library.
+Users can access a range of functionalities such as feature engineering, model selection, hyperparameter tuning, and others, using the skforecast library.
 Additionally, skforecast is developed according to the following priorities:
 a.
 Fast and robust prototyping.
 b.
 Validation and back-testing methods to have a realistic assessment of model performance.
 Sk-forecast also works with any regression algorithms compatible with the scikit-learn API such as RandomForest, LightGBM, XGBoost, CatBoost, etc.
-Here are the tools, the programming language, installed packages, and dependencies.
+##### Here are the tools, the programming language, installed packages, and dependencies.
 Software tool: Google Collaboratory
 Programming language: python == 3.10.12
 Installed packages and dependencies: